Overview

 - The stem cells are generally harvested from the bone marrow of the hip bone, which takes about an hour or two.
 They are then frozen until required.

 - After this, the patient undergoes conditioning therapy.
 This involves high-dose chemotherapy or radiotherapy.
-The aim of this treatment is to kill all the cells of the bone marrow, effectively eliminating the cancer cells.
+This treatment aims to kill all the cells of the bone marrow, effectively eliminating the cancer cells.
 The conditioning therapy is done for a week to ten days.

 - After waiting for a few days, the patient is ready for transplantation.